bostondiditeam/ros/README.md

 If you encounter issues running the ./make.sh script, please go to [here](./docs/README_MV3D.md) for reference.

-1. Run the python 3(Please note it should be python 3, for other parts, we use python2.7) predict service
+1. Run MV3D net.
+(Please note it should be python 3 for running MV3D net, for other parts, we use python2.7) predict service.

 ```
-cd catkin_ws/src/detector/scripts/run_model.py
+cd ros/src/detector/scripts/
 # for pedestrain detection, run the following line
 $ python ./run_model.py -m ped
 # for car detection, run the following line